anki-code/xonsh-cheatsheet/README.md

 There are three ways to use xonsh:

 1. **[Simple xonsh install](#simple-xonsh-install)**.
 You can install or using system installed Python to install xonsh and dependencies.
-In this way you don't want to understand about Python version management or Python virtual environments.
+We don't plan to understand Python version or virtual environments.
 2. **[Install xonsh with package and environment management system](#install-xonsh-with-package-and-environment-management-system)**.
 In this way you can flexible manage Python version, dependencies and virtual environments but because of xonsh is a Python-based shell you have to understand what you're doing and the section below will uncover the cases.
 3. **[Try xonsh without installation](#try-xonsh-without-installation)**.
 Use Docker or Linux AppImage to run and try xonsh.